Career Timeline of Tristan Thompson: Major Achievements and Milestones

 In 2016, Tristan Thompson led the FIBA World Olympic Qualifying Tournament with 33 rebounds.

-In 2016, Tristan Thompson won an NBA championship with the Cleveland Cavaliers, marking a significant achievement in his career.
+In 2016, Tristan Thompson won an NBA championship with the Cleveland Cavaliers.

 April 5, 2017: End of Consecutive Games Streak

-On April 5, 2017, Tristan Thompson missed a game due to a sprained right thumb, ending his streak of consecutive games played at 447.
+On April 5, 2017, Tristan Thompson missed the Cavaliers' game against the Boston Celtics with a sprained right thumb, ending his streak of consecutive games played at 447, which was the longest in team history and the longest active streak in the league at the time.

-On February 25, 2018, Thompson had a season-high 13 rebounds in a loss to the San Antonio Spurs.
+On February 25, 2018, Tristan Thompson had a season-high 13 rebounds in 23 minutes during a loss to the San Antonio Spurs.

 In 2018, Tristan Thompson played one game in a qualifying tournament for the 2019 FIBA World Cup.

-On January 9, 2020, Tristan Thompson recorded a double-double with a career-high 35 points in an overtime win against the Detroit Pistons.
+On January 9, 2020, Tristan Thompson scored a career-high 35 points with 14 rebounds in a 115–112 overtime win over the Detroit Pistons.

-In November 2020, Tristan Thompson signed a two-year contract with the Boston Celtics.
+On November 30, 2020, Tristan Thompson signed a two-year, $19 million contract with the Boston Celtics.

 On August 7, 2021, Tristan Thompson was traded to the Sacramento Kings in a three-team trade involving the Atlanta Hawks.

-On February 8, 2022, Thompson was traded to the Indiana Pacers in exchange for Justin Holiday, Jeremy Lamb, Domantas Sabonis, and a 2023 second-round pick.
+On February 8, 2022, Tristan Thompson, along with Tyrese Haliburton and Buddy Hield, was traded to the Indiana Pacers in exchange for Justin Holiday, Jeremy Lamb, Domantas Sabonis, and a 2023 second-round pick.

 February 19, 2022: Signed with Chicago Bulls

-On February 19, 2022, Thompson signed with the Chicago Bulls.
+On February 19, 2022, Tristan Thompson signed with the Chicago Bulls.

 April 9, 2023: Signed with Los Angeles Lakers